Two months after she moved in, Leaf still wakes aware that she’s in a dead girl’s bed, in a dead girl’s room, in a dead girl’s house.

 “Every region needs its own legendary under a trainer’s control.
 That way no region would want to mess with them.
 They could just send their trainer over and wreak nearly as much havoc in revenge.”

-“You think it’s a bad idea,” he says, face falling.
+“You think it’s a bad idea,” he says, clearly reading her hesitation.

-“I just can’t think of how else war could be avoided forever.
+He sighs and nods.
+“I know.
+I just can’t think of how else war could be avoided forever.
 At some point, someone’s going to catch a legendary.
 I’d rather it be me, but if I just go around grabbing them all up… it’s too much power to put in one person’s hands.
 And too risky to assume no one else would get them at some point.
 I’d have to kill them all, just to stop anyone else from getting one.”

 Leaf is reminded somewhat of her and Red’s conversation with Bill in his lab, the inventor’s sabotage of other projects for fear of the first AGI being enough to destroy or dominate the world if developed poorly or by the wrong sort of person.
 “You might be right.
 That’s not actually what I wanted to talk about, though.”